L3oNav/l3onav/README.md

 -->
 # Hello 👋

-My name is Leonardo Nava, I'm from San Diego and I'm a Site Reliability Engineer.
+My name is Leonardo Nava, I'm from San Diego and I'm a Backend Developer

 🔭 I’m currently do Physics major and Philosophy major.